blamario/grampa/deep-transformations/README.md

 type instance AG.Atts (AG.Inherited DeadCodeEliminator) (Expr _ _) = Env
 ~~~

 A declaration will also need to inherit the environment, if only to pass it on to the nested expressions.
-It will also
+Because we
-need to know the list of variables that are used at all, so it can discard useless assignments.
+ want to discard useless assignments, it will also need to know the list of all referenced variables.

 ~~~ {.haskell}
 type instance AG.Atts (AG.Inherited DeadCodeEliminator) (Decl _ _) = (Env, [Var])